Betuweroute: History

 In 1985 the Van Bonde Commission began to investigate the future of west–east transport.
 The main advocate of the proposed line was the then minister Neelie Kroes, later Commissioner in the European Union until 2014.
 In 1992 the German and Dutch governments signed the Treaty of Warnemünde, which addressed enhancing rail traffic and focused on the tracks from Amsterdam and Rotterdam to Duisburg.
 The original plan was for three branch rail lines towards Germany.
 The northern branch via Oldenzaal was abandoned in 1999 and the southern branch via Venlo was abandoned in 2004.
-Also in 2004, the courts forbade the construction of a large logistics centre near Valburg.
+Also in 2004, the courts forbade the construction of a large logistics centre near the village of Valburg.

 In 1988 the Dutch state-owned passenger railway company NS began work on the line.
 Delayed by two years, the railway was finished mid-2007.
 The final cost was 4.7 billion euros, more than twice the original budget of 2.3 billion euros, and more than quadruple the initial estimate from 1990 of 1.1 billion euros.

 The large and rising costs, and criticism about government funding, promoted the government to seek private financing for the line, without success.
 On 16 June 2007, Queen Beatrix of the Netherlands presided over the opening ceremony for the 160 km line that connects Rotterdam to the German border.
 Despite the TEN-T and bilateral agreements, Germany did not expect to complete reconstruction of their lines that connect with Betuweroute before 2015.